Spinoza’s Psychological Theory

 1.3 The Striving Doctrine as an Account of Human Nature

 Spinoza’s naturalism benefits rhetorically from his use of the term ‘conatus’ to describe the essences of human beings and other finite modes alike.
 For the term is not only a technical term of Cartesian physics.
 Cicero uses the term in De Natura Deorum (and other Roman and Greek Stoics use close cognates) in a psychological sense, referring to human desire, and Hobbes in his physiology uses the term to refer to the physical causes of human desire (Leviathan VI).
-So ‘conatus’ has both broad, physical and specifically human, psychological connotations which help to make the gap between nature and the human mind appear narrow.
+So ‘conatus’ has both broad, physical and specifically human, psychological connotations which help to make the gap between other finite modes and the human mind appear narrow.

 Whether Spinoza successfully capitalizes on his rhetorical skill, however, and draws a plausible account of the nature of the human mind out of his general account of the essences of finite modes depends upon IIIp9: